HIMA-ALAYISTES – An observatory on the roof of the world

 • Lecture by P. Chevallier and F. Delclaux.

 The Everest Valley in Nepal is under pressure from climate change, pollution, and tourism.
-At an altitude of 5,000 meters, French scientists are conducting a series of missions to measure the impact of these environmental changes on water resources in this region of Asia.
-For various reasons related to working conditions and the geographical context (difficult access, altitude, earthquakes, GLOFs), there is currently little accurate, long-term hydro-climatic observation data available for the Himalayan valleys.
+At an altitude of 5,000 meters, French scientists are conducting an increasing number of missions to measure the impact of these environmental changes on water resources in this region of Asia.
+For various reasons related to working conditions and the geographical context (difficulties in access, altitude, earthquakes, GLOFs), there is currently little precise, long-term hydro-climatic observation data available in the Himalayan valleys.

-It is within this context that, since 2010, researchers from Montpellier have been conducting a systematic hydrological study of the Khumbu region of Nepal, at the foot of the world's highest peak, as part of a multidisciplinary program.
+It is in this context that, since 2010, researchers from Montpellier have been conducting a systematic hydrological study of Nepal’s Khumbu region—at the foot of the world’s highest peak—as part of a multidisciplinary program.

 More info: